 3. Academic Institutions

-Academic Institutions like the University campuses or school campuses, where there is usually more than one building in the campus, uses the same network for internal or external communication purposes.
-For this purpose, MAN is the most appropriate type of the network that comes with higher efficiency and reasonable speed, along with the required security features.
+Academic Institutions like University campuses or school campuses, where there is usually more than one building on the campus, uses the same network for internal or external communication purposes.
+For this purpose, MAN is the most appropriate type of network that comes with higher efficiency and reasonable speed, along with the required security features.

 4. Government Agencies

 The Government Agencies that work for a specific city or town can be operated with the help of this type of area network, as it enables the employees to stay connected.
-As this doesn’t require wide area network and local area network will not be sufficient for establishing an efficient communication method.
-Metropolitan Area Network is the best way to go.
+As this doesn’t require a wide area network and local area network will not be sufficient for establishing an efficient communication method.
+It is the best way to go.

 5. Airports/ Railways Stations/ Bus Stations